jameelhassan/jameelhassan.github.io/README.md

 # jameelhassan.github.io

 Hi!
 This is the repo for my [webpage](https://jameelhassan.github.io).
-Credits to [Jon Barron](https://jonbarron.info) for the design.
+Credits to [Andrea Bajcsy](https://www.cs.cmu.edu/~abajcsy/) for the design.
 Have fun!!!